-In year 2, Resilience, Rights and Respectful Relationships is explicitly taught for 1 hour every fortnight.
-It is continually covered throughout the school year in whole year level meetings, class meetings and when issues arise.
-Resilience, Rights and Respectful Relationships is also integrated within the Term 3 Unit of Work, "Celebrating Multiculturalism" where students learn about social justice and what it means to show fairness and respect to all people.
+Rights and Respectful Relationships is also integrated within the Term 3 Unit of Work, "Celebrating Multiculturalism" where students learn about social justice and what it means to show fairness and respect to all people.
+The Resilience Project is also taught for 1 hour a fortnight, and focuses on students developing their awareness of Gratitude, Mindfulness, Empathy and Emotional Literacy.